- Public Notices

 Formal Complaints: If we are unable to reach an agreement with you on a disputed issue, you have the right to file a complaint with the ICC.

-Scheduled Appointments: If we fail to meet a scheduled appointment for installation or repair of basic local service, a $50 credit per missed appointment with be issued.
-It does not apply if the telephone company gives the consumer ICC defined notice of th einability to keep the appointment, regardless of reason.
+Scheduled Appointments: If we fail to meet a scheduled appointment for installation or repair of basic local service, a $50 credit per missed appointment will be issued.
+It does not apply if the telephone company gives the consumer ICC defined notice of the inability to keep the appointment, regardless of reason.
 Additionally, should the service technicians meet a scheduled appointment but the customer is not available or unwilling to accept service, a $50 service charge will apply.
-This charge does not apply if the customer give the telephone company 24 hour notice of their inability to keep the scheduled appointment.
+This charge does not apply if the customer gives the telephone company 24 hour notice of their inability to keep the scheduled appointment.

 The USF is collected from telecommunications carriers and administered by the Universal Service Administration Corporation.
 They are responsible for disbursing the funds according to eligibility criteria established by the FCC.